-Group Two employees with less than two years' continuous service with employer at date contract will end These employees are not entitled to attend a formal meeting with you or with a governors' committee, nor do they have the right to appeal in relation to the ending of their employment.
-However, you should still meet with the employee at the earliest opportunity to discuss their position and confirm in writing that their contract will not be renewed, as well as the reasons for the non-renewal.
-These reasons should have been referred to in the appointment letter and/or statement of particulars at the start of the employee's employment and should be linked to the restructure or need to make reductions in staffing.
-If this is not the case then advice should be sought from Education Personnel Services before proceeding.
+Group Two These employees are not entitled to attend a formal meeting with you or with a governors' committee, nor do they have the right to appeal in relation to the emplovees with less than ending of their employment.
+However, you should still meet with the employee at the earliest opportunity to discuss their position and confirm in writing that two years' their contract will not be renewed, as well as the reasons for the non-renewal. continuous These reasons should have been referred to in the appointment letter and/or service with statement of particulars at the start of the employee's employment and should employer at date contract be linked to the restructure or need to make reductions in staffing.
+If this is not will end the case then advice should be sought from Zurich Employee Support before proceeding.

 Where there is any likelihood of the employee pursuing a discrimination claim, they do not require a qualifying length of service to do so, so you should be mindful of any risk in this area.
-In this situation you should seek advice from Education Personnel Services.
-Consideration for other posts in structure If applicable, you should discuss with Group Two staff the availability of any suitable vacancies which may be present in the school structure following a selection process for Group One staff.
+In this situation you should seek advice from Zurich Employee Support.

+Consideration for other posts in structureIf applicable, you should discuss with Group Two staff the availability of any suitable vacancies which may be present in the school structure following a selection process for Group One staff.
 Group Two staff should be given the opportunity to apply for any suitable vacancies in the school.